West Lancashire: History

 In 2009 the district was awarded borough status, causing the council to change its name from West Lancashire District Council to West Lancashire Borough Council, and allowing the chairman of the council to take the title of mayor.

 Proposals to divide Lancashire into three unitary authorities were put forward in 2020, which would have seen both Lancashire County Council and West Lancashire Borough Council abolished.
 The Government did not pursue that proposed reform, although left open the possibility of other forms of reorganisation in future.

 Governance

-West Lancashire Borough Council has been under no overall control since May 2021, with the Labour Party as the largest party.
-The leader of the council since May 2022 has been Yyvonne Gagen of the Labour Party.
+West Lancashire Borough Council provides district-level services.
+County-level services are provided by Lancashire County Council.
+Parts of the district are also covered by civil parishes, which form a third tier of local government.

 The council employs around 600 people, making it one of West Lancashire's largest employers.
 It is responsible for the administration of various services, such as leisure, waste collection, planning permission and pest control.

-There are two localist political parties operating in West Lancashire: Our West Lancashire, which holds seven seats on West Lancashire Borough Council and has contested elections on Lancashire County Council, and Skelmersdale Independent Party, which does not hold any seats on West Lancashire but has contested elections.
+Political control

+The council has been under no overall control since May 2025, with Labour as the largest party.

+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
+Political control of the council since 1974 has been as follows:

+Leadership

+The role of mayor is largely ceremonial in West Lancashire.
+Political leadership is instead provided by the leader of the council.
+The leaders since 1994 have been:

+Composition

+Following the 2024 election and subsequent changes of allegiance up to May 2025, the composition of the council was:

+The next election is due in 2026.